 - Any problems you predict may occur, and any safeguards you have in place

-- Your goals and what you want to achieve by starting this venture
+- Your goals abd objectives and what you want to achieve by starting this venture

 - Financial forecasts of the business

 When it comes to precisely how to write a business plan, less can sometimes be more.
-While banks, investors and legal bodies may require a high level of detail, you ought to also have an easy-to-digest, simple business plan that your staff can quickly and easily process in order to better understand their role in your business’ growth.
+Business plans can and should be adapted to their target audience.
+While banks, investors and legal bodies may require a high level of financial detail, you ought to also have an easy-to-digest, simple business plan or executive summary of that plan that your staff can quickly and easily process in order to better understand their role in your company’s growth.

-Company summary: Your business plan won’t mean very much unless you give the reader an introduction to the brand it refers to.
-The summary doesn’t need to be very long, but it should include key details likethe date it was founded, who key personnel are, what you are offering and what progress you have made.
+A company summary or executive summary lays out everything the reader can expect to be covered within the plan.
+Your business plan won’t mean very much unless you give the reader an introduction to the brand it refers to.
+The executive summary doesn’t need to be very long, but it should include key details like the date the company was founded, who key personnel are, business goals and objectives, what you are offering and what progress you have made.

-Explain your market: If you know there are large names already dominating the market, you should also make it clear that you are aware of the competition and have assessed the market you’re looking to enter.
+If you know there are large names already dominating the market, you should make it clear that you are aware of the competition and have assessed the market you’re looking to enter.
 Which market segment does your brand fill?
 Do you foresee any trends?
+How will you rise above competitors to take a larger market share?
 Explain these and how your business will adapt to them.
-You should speak with confidence about how your brand will be able to compete with like-minded businesses, but you should also remain professional and not criticise your competition.
+You should speak with confidence about how your brand will be able to compete with like-minded businesses, but you should also remain professional and not criticise your competitors.

-Explain your sales structure: Outline your pricing structure and how you intend to market your product.
-This is also where you can explain any USPs your product may have, as well as which features you intend to push.
+Outline your pricing structure and how you intend to market your product.
+This is also where you can further explain any USPs your product may have, as well as which features you intend to push.
 How are you selling?
 Do you intend to move into online selling as well as offline or vice versa?
-All your marketing plans and their costs should be laid out.
+Each objective, including all your marketing plans and their costs should be laid out clearly.

-Explain your management structure: This may even include CVs of key personnel and evidence of how invested you all are, not just financially, but in the time and work you have already dedicated to the brand.
-You should also explain how you plan to manage your staff successfully to maintain a motivated team, this could be by offering benefits or placing a rewarding training plan in place.
+This may include CVs of key personnel and evidence of how invested you all are, not just financially, but in the time and work you have already dedicated to the brand.
+You should also explain how you plan to manage your staff successfully to maintain a motivated team.
+This could be by offering benefits, placing a rewarding training plan in place or having a comprehensive plan for ongoing employee development.

-Explain your operations: Here is where you can include details of your current premises, digital payments systems, production process and all the operations you use to make your business run smoothly and successfully.
+Here is where you can include details of your current premises, production process and all the operations you use to make your business run smoothly and successfully, including IT systems and digital payments systems.

-Include financial forecasts: This should cover the next two years at the least but can cover up to the next 5 years.
-The detail needed here depends on the size of your business, if you’re only small, you may only need to show profit and loss and cash flow statements.
+Writing a business plan involves detailed and accurate financial forecasts.
+This should cover the next two years at the least but can cover up to the next five years if the relevant data is available.
+The detail needed here depends on the size of your business.
+If you’re a small business, you may only need to show profit and loss and cash flow statements.
 Your forecasts should be backed up with logical and well-researched reasoning.
-Don’t’ be afraid to enlist the help of an accountant or finance professional to help you with this step.
+You may want to consider enlisting the help of an accountant or finance professional to manage this step.

-Outline your potential struggles: Also known as a SWOT analysis (strengths, weaknesses, opportunities and threats) you should include a short and succinct description of what these may be for your business.
-Be truthful and clear, and outline any plans you have to combat your weaknesses or threats, as well as how you intend to benefit from opportunities.
+A SWOT analysis (strengths, weaknesses, opportunities and threats) outlines any potential challenges your business may face and identifies strengths that can be used to overcome these challenges.
+You should include a short and succinct description of what these may be for your business.
+Be truthful and clear, and outline any plans you have to combat your weaknesses or threats, as well as how you intend to utilise strengths and benefit from opportunities.